-Bavaria’s capital enjoys four glorious seasons, giving travelers who need any excuse to return at least three good reasons.
+Bavaria’s capital enjoys four glorious seasons, giving travellers who need any excuse to return at least three good reasons.
 Wintertime is especially enjoyable in Munich, as centuries-old traditions are played out across the city.
 The Christkrindle market in Munich’s famous Marienplatz is the place to go for handcrafted mugs filled with steaming mulled wine, elaborate gingerbread houses and artisanal children’s toys carved from wood.

 Harbin is known as the coldest among China’s major cities and it has embraced its moniker of Ice City with gusto.
 Every year it plays host to the Harbin International Ice and Snow Sculpture Festival, the largest snow festival in the world.
 The festival is spread over two areas on either side of the Songhua River, from which giant blocks of ice are taken to be used as sculptures.

-Kitzbühel is a medieval town that is world-famous for the skiing on its surrounding slopes.
+Kitzbühel is a Medieval town that is world famous for the skiing on its surrounding slopes.
 With miles of flat plains for cross-country skiing, the area around the town is an Alpine paradise during the winter months.
 Just over an hour from Innsbruck, the state capital of Tyrol, Kitzbühel draws visitors for the beauty of its snowy streets and the quality of its Christmas market.

 To truly witness the changing of the seasons, little beats a visit to a national park blanketed in snow.
 The Yosemite National Park is one of those magical places and is the perfect spot for cross-country skiing and snowshoeing.
-Visitors can stay in the Yosemite Valley or in the huts which have not been cut off by the snowfall across the vast national park.
+Visitors can stay in the Yosemite Valley or in the huts that have not been cut off by the snowfall across the vast national park.
 More than the shifts in meteorology, it is the seasonal changes in the flora and fauna that exert its pull on winter visitors.

 Milan, home to the Pinacoteca di Brera art gallery, La Scala opera house and a host of famous restaurants, takes on a special air in the winter months.
 Cultural events are in full swing, with performances of The Nutcracker and Fidelio at the opera house.
-When the snow does start to fall in the Plaza Duomo on the Milan Cathedral, the picture perfect winter wonderland is complete.
+When the snow does start to fall in the Plaza Duomo on the Milan Cathedral, the picture-perfect winter wonderland is complete.

-The old town of Salzburg is forever resplendent with baroque architecture and in the winter months it only becomes all the more striking when dusted with a layer of Alpine snow.
+The old town of Salzburg is forever resplendent with baroque architecture, and in the winter months it only becomes all the more striking when dusted with a layer of Alpine snow.
 The birthplace of Mozart and a long-time entry point into the Alps for winter sports enthusiasts, a stay in Salzburg is a feast for all the senses.
 There is little better in terms of warming winter food than the Austrian version of pancakes, Kaiserschmarrn, especially when washed down with a Viennese hot chocolate.

-Aachen has long been famous for its thermal springs, but in the winter months, it is for the Christmas market that outsiders flock to the west-German city.
-Snow-covered cobbled streets lined with houses harking back to medieval times are enough to put anyone in the festive spirit, but as if that weren’t enough the townsfolk of Aachen have their own distinct recipe for the German Christmas treat, Lebkuchen.
+Aachen has long been famous for its thermal springs, but in the winter months, it is for the Christmas market that outsiders flock to the West German city.
+Snow-covered cobbled streets lined with houses harking back to medieval times are enough to put anyone in the festive spirit, but as if that weren’t enough the townsfolk of Aachen have their own distinct recipe for the German Christmas treat, lebkuchen.

 The mountain range behind New Zealand’s Queenstown is known as The Remarkables, and most days the mountains do look like they were placed there for a film set.
-A winter festival is held every year, usually in late June, and features music, dances, and snow-centric activities.
-Queenstown is a vibrant city full of culture, and the perfect place to visit for those who start pining after winter in the height of a northern hemisphere summer.
+A winter festival is held every year, usually in late June, and features music, dances and snow-centric activities.
+Queenstown is a vibrant city full of culture and the perfect place to visit for those who start pining after winter in the height of a northern hemisphere summer.